chazhurd/APE/docs/SRS.md

 iteration.

 ### 1.3 Intended Audience
-This documentation’s intended audience are Tom Capaul, Brian Kamp, and faculty of EWU’s Computer Science department.
+This documentation’s intended audience are Tom Capaul, Stu Steiner, and faculty of EWU’s Computer Science department.
 It also is intended for future groups responsible for improving this software.

 ### 1.4 Project Scope